microsoft/fluentui/packages/web-components/docs/api-report.md

     styles: (context: any, definition: any) => import("@microsoft/fast-element").ElementStyles;
 }, typeof TreeView>;

-// Warning: (ae-forgotten-export) The symbol "HeightNumber" needs to be exported by the entry point index.d.ts
-//
-// @public (undocumented)
+// @public
-export const heightNumber: HeightNumber;
+export const heightNumber: import("@microsoft/fast-element").CSSDirective;

 // Warning: (ae-internal-missing-underscore) The name "HorizontalScroll" should be prefixed with an underscore because the declaration is marked as @internal
 //